Canorus/canorus.github.io/_posts/2016-09-17-What-is-happening-in-NPDS-right-now;-degeneration.md

 [^1]: I've saved as PDF format, for archive purpose. [download here](http://d.pr/f/6c1a+).

-Moreover, this Sub-mananger mentioned "if you don't like the church or temple you're attending, just leave"[^2]. *How thoughtful of him comparing penspinning with religion.
+Moreover, previous Sub-mananger Gcode mentioned "if you don't like the church or temple you're attending, just leave"[^2]. *How thoughtful of him comparing penspinning with religion.
 Maybe he's too clever to understand what __community__ is, or maybe he's confusing __community__ with __communism__, isn't he?*

 [^2]: [download pdf here](http://d.pr/f/1bDqt+)